-We thank Colin McDiarmid for helpful discussions, Andrzej Dudek, Tomasz Łuczak and Paweł Prałat for their input, and two anonymous referees for their comments.
+We thank Colin McDiarmid for helpful discussions, and Andrzej Dudek, Tomasz Łuczak and Paweł Prałat for their input.
 This project was initiated during a workshop in Monash University, Melbourne, in June 2016.
 We thank the organizers of this workshop for their hospitality.